Unlocking the Secrets of Ethical Investing in 2026: How to Align Your Investments with Your Values

 It's crucial to engage with the companies you invest in:

-- **Proxy Voting**: Participate in shareholder meetings or proxy voting to advocate for corporate changes that align with sustainable practices.
+- **Proxy Voting**: Participation in shareholder meetings or proxy voting empowers investors to advocate for corporate changes that align with sustainable practices.
+Understanding the nuances of proxy voting can amplify your voice in influencing social and governance aspects of companies.

-- **Shareholder Advocacy**: Join networks like the **Shareholder Advocacy Committee** to push companies towards greater social responsibility.
+- **Shareholder Advocacy**: Join networks like the **Shareholder Advocacy Committee** or **Investor Advocacy Trust** to push companies toward greater social responsibility.
+Collective action among shareholders can drive meaningful changes in corporate behavior.

 ### 4. Assess Your Current Portfolio